 It's enough to make me want to move to Hawaii where (so far) there have not been any cases of Lyme.

-Anyhow, let's take a step back and learn about Lyme and Lyme Disease Prevention Tips so we can be better armed against this nasty enemy.
+Anyhow, let's take a step back and learn about Lyme and Tick Prevention Tips so we can be better armed against this nasty enemy.

 What is Lyme Disease?